JOY6IX9INE/TikTok-Mass-Reporter/README.md

 ## Requirements

-To run this tool, you need to have the following dependencies installed :
+To run this tool, you need to have the following dependencies installed:

 - `tls-client`
 - `httpx`